The Dating Game: 1996 revival

 For the first season of the 1996 revival, a different format was used.
-A notable change was that the prospective bachelor/bachelorette knew the first names of the three contestants at all times.
+A notable change was that the prospective bachelor/bachelorette knew the first names of the three contestants.

 Instead of asking questions of the contestants, the bachelor/bachelorette was presented with two pun-laden statements, each pertaining to one of the contestants.
 When chosen, a new statement replaced the old one and the potential date explained the reason why that fact pertained to him or her.
 Play continued until time expired, and then the bachelor/bachelorette would announce his or her choice.

 In several weeks of episodes that aired at various times throughout the season, another format was used.
 This format had the players choose a potential date based on appearance and another based on personality.
 To decide the "looks" portion, the bachelor/bachelorette would observe each contestant (another change not seen on any Dating Game series beforehand) for several seconds, with the contestants wearing noise-canceling headphones to prevent them from hearing the bachelor/bachelorette talking about them.
 The statement round was used to determine the "personality" portion.
 After the game ended, the bachelor/bachelorette would select one contestant based on appearance and one based on personality, then would be prompted to choose between the two.
 If the bachelor/bachelorette was to select the same contestant for both looks and personality, the contestant would win a $500 cash prize.

 The remaining two seasons reverted to the original format, but there was more of a variety between bachelors and bachelorettes.